Skip to main content

 Send e-mail

 Don D. Doggett joined the SERVE Center in October 2019 as the Region 6 Comprehensive Center SEA Principal Liaison for South Carolina.
-Prior to serving the RC6, Don worked as a Superintendent of Schools, served as a Senior Technical Assistance Consultant at SEDL at the American Institutes for Research, and served as the Director of an Early Head Start Child Care Partnership (EHS-CCP) Grant.
-A former state turnaround principal of two elementary schools, Don worked in urban and rural parts of the state.
+After RC6 ended, he continued as a specialist for state projects.
+Prior to joining SERVE, Don worked as a Superintendent of Schools, served as a Senior Technical Assistance Consultant at SEDL at the American Institutes for Research, and served as the Director of an Early Head Start Child Care Partnership (EHS-CCP) Grant.
+A former state turnaround principal of two elementary schools, Don worked in urban and rural parts of South Carolina.
 Don’s interests include leadership development, school improvement, school turnaround, reading and literacy, data-driven decision-making, change process, professional learning communities, technology, and family and community engagement.

 Continue reading